baskann/DSA210/README.md

 ### Spotify & Spending Behavior Analysis

 **Motivation**:
-In this project, I aim to analyze the relationship between music metrics such as "energy" and "valence" in my Spotify listening habits and my spending behaviors.
-Understanding whether there is a meaningful connection between music preferences and financial behaviors is both a personal curiosity and an opportunity to closely examine the impact of music preferences on daily life.
+In this project, I aim to analyze the relationships between my Spotify listening habits and spending behaviors.
+Understanding whether there is a meaningful connection between music listening patterns and financial behaviors will provide insights into how my daily music choices might influence spending decisions.

 **Research Questions**: